tc39/notes/es9/2018-03/mar-21.md

 BFS: the point about define vs assign though is critical.

 BE: One of the lesser arguments here is consistency with the use of equal, assignment uses equal as well...
-This proposal uses a seperate selector, and avoids the define vs assign by construction,
+This proposal uses a separate selector, and avoids the define vs assign by construction,

 MM: the only difference that I see is the lack of initializer. and then syntactically there are of course a number of difference.
 The fact that there is a leading keyword makes the equals less confusing.
 Declaring keyword variable name equals expression is never thought to have assignment.